rosianacodes/100-days-of-code/log.md

 ### Day 16: February 23, 2023

-**Today's Progress:** I created the hero section for my website with the help of a 'Learn MaterializeCSS and create a new portfolio' playlist.
+**Today's Progress:** I created the hero section for my portfolio website with the help of a 'Learn MaterializeCSS and create a new portfolio' playlist.

 **Link(s) to work:**
 1. [Learn MaterializeCSS and create a new portfolio](https://www.youtube.com/playlist?list=PLx0T51ydRO_4gBFWzI9MIg53dG1pWfWOp)